Thank you for your interest in leaving a will to the British National Party.

 What does it mean?
 A particular named item left as a gift in your Will is known as a specific legacy, for example, a piece of jewellery or a house.

-Suggested wording: “I GIVE to the British National Party of PO Box 213, Wigton, Cumbria, CA7 7AL, for its general purposes free of Inheritance Tax and other fiscal impositions and costs of transfer my [description of the item] for its general purposes absolutely and I direct that the receipt of the Treasurer for the time being shall be sufficient discharge to my [Executor(s)/Trustees].
+Suggested wording: “I GIVE to the British National Party of PO Box 213, Wigton, Cumbria, CA7 7AL, the sum which has the same value at my death as XX pounds [sum in words] £XX [sum in figures] has at the date of this Will to be calculated by my Trustees having regard to the Retail Prices Index in the month in which this my will is executed and in the month of my death having regard to any re-basing of the Index which might have occurred in the meantime free of Inheritance Tax for its general purposes.
+I direct that the receipt of the Treasurer for the time being shall be sufficient discharge to my [Executor(s)/Trustees].
 I confirm that I am on the electoral register in the UK (excluding the Channel Islands and the Isle of Man) at the time of signing this will.”

 Recommended Additional Paragraph